Natural treatments for high cholesterol are without a doubt the best (and safest) way to reduce cholesterol levels in the blood.

 And in the New England Journal of Medicine there was an article titled “Normal Cholesterol in 88 Year Old Man Eating 25 Eggs a Day”.
 This old fella had been eating 25 eggs everyday for over 20 years and yet his cholesterol levels were perfectly normal!

-The real truth on this one folks is eggs lower cholesterol naturally in the blood without any side effects.
-In fact, the more eggs you eat the healthier your cholesterol levels will be (they're high in lecithin, which naturally reduces cholesterol).
+The real truth on this one folks is eggs actually lower cholesterol in the blood without any side effects.
+In fact, the more eggs you eat the healthier your cholesterol levels will be (eggs are high in lecithin, which naturally reduces cholesterol).

-So contrary to popular belief, eggs are actually terrific natural remedies for high cholesterol!
+So contrary to popular belief, eggs are actually terrific cholesterol reduces!

 In regards to butter, it’s amazing to discover that in the butter producing countries of Sweden and Denmark - who are also the biggest consumers by the way - they actually have more normal cholesterol levels than what we do.
 The worst culprits for raising cholesterol levels are actually processed foods, fried foods, hydrogenated oils and margarine!